1. What is a Gilcee Print?

 3. What are your edition sizes?

 Generally our limited edition quantities are 450-950 for lithographic paper prints and giclees, and only 50 for canvases, with 10% of prints allocated as "Artists Proofs.
 Open editions are unlimited and unsigned but are printed on the same archival stock with the same attention to detail and quality as all of our prints.
 Limited editions simply carry a higher collectable value.

 4. Do you offer framing?

-We do some framing here at the gallery but we do not ship framed artwork at this time.
-We have found that the shipping costs for framed artwork is very high and the risk of damage increases correspondingly, as we do allot of international shipping.
-We suggest that you have your artwork framed locally after it arrives which also gives you the opportunity to pick the framing combination that best suits your decor.
+We do some framing here at the gallery but only ship framed canvases, we do not ship artwork framed with glass at this time.
+We have found that the risk of damage to prints framed with glass is very high no matter how well it is packaged.
+We suggest that you have this type or framing done locally after it arrives which also gives you the opportunity to pick the framing combination that you prefer and best suits your decor.

 5. How is my art shipped?

 Your paper giclee or print will ship in a 4 inch diameter cardboard tube to decrease the curling of the print when it arrives to you or your framer.
 Curling is not an issue with canvas therefore they are shipped in a 3 inch tube.
 This also greatly reduces the cost of shipping while giving the print better protection from potential damage on its way to you.
 It will come with a biography and a certificate of authenticity, which we recommend should stay with the print by securing it to the back of the framed artwork in an envelope.